-Mobile phones generate an unprecedented amount of human behavioural data at individual and aggregated levels.
+Smartphones generate an unprecedented amount of human behavioral data at individual and aggregated levels.
 But how can we apply this data to public health?
 What are the opportunities and challenges involved?

 Aligning daily activities with personality

 When it comes to improving health and subjective wellbeing, recommender systems haven’t been sufficiently explored.
-And while recent advances in mobile technologies and user modelling present opportunities for delivering such systems, understanding the drivers of subjective wellbeing at an individual level is key.
-So the question becomes, how can the congruence between activities and personality traits be maximised to improve subjective wellbeing?
+And while recent advances in smartphone-based technologies and user modeling present opportunities for delivering such systems, understanding the drivers of subjective wellbeing at an individual level is key.
+So the question becomes, how can the congruence between activities and personality traits be maximized to improve subjective wellbeing?

 Cultural impact and automatic personality models